DanB91/dcpu/dcpu-test/README.md

 	 dat 1, 2, 3, 4, 5

-This defines some inputs, then calls `memchr` and compares the value in the A register with something we expect it to be. `asserteq` panic if this is not the case.
+This defines some inputs, then calls `memchr` and compares the value in the A register with something we expect it to be. `assert_eq` panics if this is not the case.

 If all tests pass successfully, the tool exits cleanly.